FOREX-Yen off highs, euro supported after Italy debt sale

 The dollar was at 79.59 yen, almost flat on the day but recovering from a fall to 79.28 when the market unwound long dollar/yen positions after the BOJ expanded its asset-buying programme by 11 trillion yen ($138 billion) in a broadly expected move.

 The dollar/yen rate has historically had a high correlation with U.S. bond yields.
-On Wednesday, U.S. 10-year yields were little changed from their levels before the hurricane shut down New York markets on Monday.
+So far on Wednesday, U.S. 10-year yields were little changed from their levels before the hurricane shut down New York markets on Monday.

 Traders noted there was a small improvement in risk appetite on Tuesday after solid demand at an Italian bond sale saw the country’s five- and 10-year borrowing costs fall sharply.

-Still keeping hopes alive for an eventual deal early next month, the overwhelming majority of lawmakers from Greece’s Socialist PASOK party, the second-biggest partner in the country’s ruling coalition, will support a raft of austerity and reform measures in a parliamentary vote, two lawmakers told Reuters on Tuesday.
+Still keeping hopes of an eventual deal early next month alive, the overwhelming majority of lawmakers from Greece’s Socialist PASOK party, the second-biggest partner in the country’s ruling coalition, will support a raft of austerity and reform measures in a parliamentary vote, two lawmakers told Reuters on Tuesday.

 Near-bankrupt Greece needs to push through spending cuts and tax measures worth 13.5 billion euros ($17.52 billion) as well as a raft of reforms to appease EU and IMF lenders and secure bailout money needed to avoid running out of cash next month.